Devon Mansions: Damage during the Blitz

-Devon Mansions Today
+Devon Mansions today

 During the 20th century, the docks that had brought so much prosperity to the area went into decline.
 When the London Borough of Southwark acquired Devon Mansions in 1965, it originally considered demolishing the mansion blocks due to the squalid nature of them (most of the flats did not have any bathrooms, none of the blocks had lifts and the toilet was in with the kitchen).
 However, this was dismissed because of the extremely narrow site on which the blocks were built and also because of the large number of tenants occupying the blocks.
 A plan was therefore devised for the blocks to be modernised in stages so as to minimise disruption to the residents.
 Work started in 1967 and finally concluded in 1980, taking some 13 years to conclude.
 This is why the numbers jump from 108 to 331 (although some of these numbers are because a block was demolished to make way for Tower Bridge after 1894 but no later than 1902.

 During the 1980s and 1990s, many of the disused but picturesque warehouses along the River Thames were converted into expensive flats, highly sought after by those wanting to live close to the City of London.
 This became known as Shad Thames.
 Although apartments in Devon Mansions have not seen the same level of property price inflation as those in neighbouring Shad Thames, they have benefited from gentrification of the local area.
 An increasing number of the properties are privately owned, though a large proportion remain council properties occupied by council tenants.
 Lately, Devon Mansions has attracted a number of young professionals from the creative industries such as contemporary artists Marjolein Verheij and Dominik Platen.
 There is currently a healthy demand for rental properties driven by city workers attracted by the proximity to the city, and selection of top restaurants, cafes and bars in Shad Thames, London Bridge and Borough High Street.

-The freehold to Devon Mansions is owned by Southwark Council and the property was managed by the Fair Community Housing Services tenant management organisation (TMO) until Friday 1 November 2024.
+The freehold to Devon Mansions is owned by Southwark Council and the property was managed by the Fair Community Housing Services tenant management organisation (TMO) until 1 November 2024.
 Fair Community Housing Services is no longer managing properties on behalf of Southwark Council.
-On Friday 1 November 2024 the Council took over all day to day services.
+On 1 November 2024 the Council took over all day to day services.